 - Take one part steel cut oats (which are better for overnight oats since they’re ‘sturdier’ than quick oats)

-- Combine with equal parts liquid (milk, water, even bone broth if you like your oats savory)
+- Combine with double the liquid (milk, water, even bone broth if you like your oats savory)

 - Sit, overnight if possible